Transalpina Road Trip & Cooking Lessons from VillagersWith: Ioana 1

 We will prepare the ingredients, knead the dough, cook the special stuffing with raisins and walnuts and see the final process of putting the "cozonaci" in the oven.
 In the meantime, we hear the stories behind the celebrations that have "cozonac" as a central dish (Easter, Christmas, weddings, baptisms) while tasting traditional drinks (plum brandy, sour cherry liqueur) and local dishes (aperitifs, soup, broth, polenta and smoked sausages).
 And, of course, cozonac for desert.

-Stay at a local guesthouse
+Stay in a typical Romanian guesthouse

 Learn about traditional Romanian hand-made costumes